-Amy Crawford is the Program Coordinator for Children, Young Teens, and Youth with the United Church of Canada.
-She fell in love with Godly Play nearly 20 years ago when she first she sat on a floor listening to Jerome Berryman tell his stories.
-Amy was accredited as a Teacher Trainer in 2007.
+Amy Crawford is the Team Leader for Faith Formation and Mission with the United Church of Canada.
+She fell in love with Godly Play over 20 years ago when she first she sat on a floor listening to Jerome Berryman tell his stories.
+Since Amy was accredited as a Teacher Trainer in 2007 she has trained storytellers and trainers around the world.
 The parables are her favourite genre and she always looks forward to what happens when people knock on the lid and come inside.

 Ruth Cairns is an accomplished and recognized educator.
 An elementary teacher and principal with the Toronto District School Board for 31 years, she has developed innovative learning strategies to support both children and teachers.
 Ruth was drawn to Godly Play’s exemplary, playful, open-ended methodology and its intense respect for the intelligence and spirituality of the child.

 Andrew Sheldon immediately recognized the value of this innovative program and became an early advocate of Godly Play in the Diocese of Toronto and an accredited trainer in 2009.
 He is an Anglican priest and an experienced adult educator and trainer.
-Besides being a gifted Godly Play Trainer and Storyteller, Andrew is inventive, playful and thought-provoking.
+Besides being a gifted Godly Play Trainer and Storyteller, Andrew the Godly Play Coordinator for International Development.

 Maya Landell has diverse experience with children and youth within the United Church of Canada.
 For many years Maya has been using Godly Play in a variety of settings, including worship.
 She brings a deep spirituality and sense of play to everything she does.
-Maya currently serves as the Minister at Inner Kip-Eastwood Pastoral Charge.
+Maya currently serves as the Minister at Islington United Church in Toronto.

-‘God came close to Judson and Judson came close to God’ with Godly Play during an intro course in 2011.
-Since then, he has introduced Godly Play in parish churches in Ontario and Quebec as well as the military chapel.
+‘God came close to Judson and Judson came close to God’ with Godly Play in 2011.
+Since then, he has introduced Godly Play in civilian churches and military chapels.
 In 2015, he became an accredited Godly Play trainer.

-Judson loves how Godly Play connects the stories of God’s people as seen in the Bible, with the child’s own experience of the living God.
-In doing so, Godly Play helps children discover God for themselves and allows the scriptures come alive in a caring and safe environment.
+Judson loves how Godly Play connects the stories of God’s people as seen in the Bible, with the individual’s own experience of the living God.
+In doing so, Godly Play helps children (young AND old) discover Jesus for themselves and allows the scriptures and sacraments to come alive!

-Shawn is minister at St. Paul’s United Church, Sussex, NB.
+Shawn is minister at Visions United Church, Stilesville, NB.

-Anne lives in Sackville, NB and is Godly Play Canada Trainer.
+Anne lives in Sackville, NB and is a Godly Play Canada Trainer.